shoryaconsul/XHap/README.md

-# XHap: Haplotype assembly sing long-distance read correlations learned by transformers
+# XHap: Haplotype assembly using long-distance read correlations learned by transformers

 ## About
 XHap is a framework based on transformers (from natural language processing) for diploid and polyploid haplotype assembly.
 The framework is capable of haplotype reconstruction from either short reads (e.g. Illumina, Roche) or long reads (e.g. PacBio, ONT) or a combination thereof.